-- 6.1 The Responsible Officials will:

-- (a) establish a Natural Resources Council;

-- (b) appoint a Co-Chair from each Party;

-- (c) develop, approve and amend, as required, the operational guidelines for the Natural Resources Council;

-- (d) develop, approve and amend the Reference Guide, including an Implementation Plan, as described in section 15 of this Agreement; - (e) administer the performance management system, as described in section 15 of this Agreement; - (f) approve amendments consistent with section 16 of this Agreement; - (g) administer the dispute resolution process consistent with section 17 of this Agreement; and - (h) undertake other responsibilities to assist in the implementation of this Agreement.

-6.2 The Natural Resources Council Co-Chairs will:
+- 6.1 The Responsible Officials will: - (a) provide executive guidance to the Natural Resources Council; - (b) appoint a Co-Chair from their respective Party; - (c) approve amendments to the operational guidelines for the Natural Resources Council; - (d) amend the Reference Guide, and the Implementation Plan, as described in section 15 of this Agreement; - (e) approve the annual implementation report of the performance management system, as described in section 15 of this Agreement; - (f) approve amendments consistent with section 16 of this Agreement; - (g) administer the dispute resolution process consistent with section 17 of this Agreement; and - (h) undertake other responsibilities to assist in the implementation of this Agreement; and - (i) in the case of a reorganization of a Participatory Agency into a new ministry, the Provincial Responsible Official will, as soon as is practicable, notify the Kaska Responsible Official and the Natural Resources Council whether that ministry is to be considered a Provincial Agency under this agreement, and if necessary will direct the Co-Chairs to amend this agreement. - 6.2 The Natural Resources Council Co-Chairs will: - (a) organize and jointly chair the Natural Resources Council meetings; - (b) establish Shared Decision Working Groups as described in Appendix C; - (c) establish other working groups as required, including approving the proposed terms of reference for those working groups, and approving the membership of that working group; - (d) develop, approve and amend, as required, the operational guidelines for the Shared Decision Working Group and Fish and Wildlife Working Group; - make Recommendations under Shared Decision Level 2, Shared Decision Level 3, Shared Decision Level 4 and Strategic Shared Decisions as described in Appendix C, as required;

-- (a) organize and co-chair the Natural Resources Council meetings; - (b) establish a Shared Decision Working Group as described in Appendix C; - (c) establish a Fish and Wildlife Working Group as described in Appendix E; - (d) develop, approve and amend, as required, the operational guidelines for the Shared Decision Working Group and Fish and Wildlife Working Group; - (e) make Recommendations under Shared Decision Level 2, Shared Decision Level 3, Shared Decision Level 4 and Strategic Shared Decisions as described in Appendix C; - (f) review the 60 Business Day timeline under Shared Decision Level 4 and agree to an extension of time if extenuating circumstances exist as described in Appendix C; - (g) approve the workplan developed by the Shared Decision Working Group under Strategic Shared Decisions as described in Appendix C; - (h) engage with Non-Participatory Provincial Agencies as described in section 9 of this Agreement; - (i) discuss and record in writing Confidential Information requirements as described in section 10 of this Agreement; and - (j) ensure the funding and annual reporting requirements as described in section 14 of this Agreement are achieved.

-6.3 The Natural Resources Council will:

-- (a) provide input regarding the operational guidelines for the Natural Resources Council and operate in accordance with those guidelines; - (b) provide input regarding the operational guidelines for the Shared Decision Working Group and Fish and Wildlife Working Group: - (c) make Recommendations under Shared Decision Level 4 and Strategic Shared Decisions as described in Appendix C; - (d) assess the effectiveness of the Shared Decision Framework on an annual basis:

-- (e) provide input into Fish and Wildlife management priorities and make Recommendations as described in Appendix E; and - (f) provide input into Conservancies, Parks and Protected Areas management priorities and may provide input into Recommendations as described in Appendix F. - 6.4 The KNRS will annually provide a schedule of dates when the offices will be closed and when non-scheduled closures occur, an email to the Co-Chairs will occur within 1 day of offices reopening.
+- (f) review the 60 Business Day timeline under Shared Decision Level 4 and agree to an extension of time if extenuating circumstances exist as described in Appendix C; - (g) approve the workplan developed by the Shared Decision Working Group under Strategic Shared Decisions as described in Appendix C; - (h) engage with Non-Participatory Provincial Agencies as described in section 9 of this Agreement; - (i) discuss and record in writing Confidential Information requirements as described in section 10 of this Agreement; and - (j) ensure the funding and annual reporting requirements as described in section 14 of this Agreement are achieved. - 6.3 The Natural Resources Council will: - review the operational guidelines for the Natural Resources Council and operate in accordance with those guidelines; - (b) provide input regarding the operational guidelines for the Shared Decision Working Group and Fish and Wildlife Working Group; - (c) make Recommendations under Shared Decision Level 4 and Strategic Shared Decisions as described in Appendix C, as required; - (d) assess the effectiveness of the Shared Decision Framework on an annual basis, and suggest improvements to encourage collaboration, effectiveness and efficiency; - (e) provide input into Fish and Wildlife management priorities and make Recommendations as described in Appendix E, as required; and - (f) provide input into Conservancies, Parks and Protected Areas management priorities and may provide input into Recommendations as described in Appendix F, as required. - 6.4 The Kaska SEA Coordinator will annually provide a schedule of dates when the offices will be closed, and when non-scheduled closures occur, notification to the Co-Chairs will occur as soon as practicable.